facelessuser/coloraide/docs/src/markdown/manipulation.md

 In the end, while the HSL color with high saturation seems a bit unexpected, it is actually pretty close to the intended value once you realize that the nearly 100% lightness dominates the result and makes the saturation and hue values insignificant.
 For this reason, it makes a lot of sense that the sRGB coordinates are still so close.
 Also, HSL just doesn't represent out of gamut colors as well as sRGB does.
-HSL was designed mainly to show colors from a square, RGB coordinate system.
-Anything outside of the RGB range will not be as meaningful, but the values will convert back to sane values in another space in most cases.
+HSL was designed mainly to show colors from an RGB coordinate system.
+Anything outside of the RGB range will not be represented in an intuitive way, but the values will convert back to sane values in another space in most cases.

 ## Undefined Values